Guide to Siquijor

 Roadside Diners – Very good local food.
 A classic go-to restaurant when you don’t know what else you feel like eating.

-Annabelle's 24/7 Express Diner – Good spot for good local food at big portions and cheap prices
+Annabelle's 24/7 Express Diner – Good spot for good local food at big portions and cheap prices.

-OceanBowls (buffet night) – They do a buffet night once or twice a week where you pay a flat amount to eat however much you want.
+OceanBowls (buffet night) – They do a buffet night once a week where you pay a flat amount to eat however much you want.
 It’s very good food with a nice atmosphere and live music.

 Siquijor nightlife